New Jersey Clean Communities

 Once application is approved,

-- Execute a two-year Agreement with NJCCC agreeing to clean the highway at least four times a year, abide by safety regulations, follow protocol established by NJDOT for pick up and disposal of trash and recyclables and file Report Cards online after the cleanups.
+- Execute a two-year Agreement with NJCCC agreeing to clean the highway at least six (6) times a year, abide by safety regulations, follow protocol established by NJDOT for pick up and disposal of trash and recyclables and file Report Cards online after the cleanups.
+Photos need to be taken of filled trash bags post cleanup.

 Once the Agreement is executed,